Great Lakes region

 The United Nations has long been engaged in efforts to bring peace and stability to Africa’s Great Lakes sub-region which has been plagued by decades of political instability and armed conflicts, porous borders and humanitarian crisis, along with tensions over natural resources and other potentially destabilizing factors.

-The signing is only the beginning of a “comprehensive approach that will require sustained engagement,” in the words of the Secretary-General.
-The implementation of the framework is supported by the Special Envoy for the Great Lakes region, Mary Robinson, the former President of Ireland and UN High Commissioner for Human Rights, who was appointed Special Envoy in March 2013.
+The signing is only the beginning of a “comprehensive approach that will require sustained engagement,” in the words of Secretary-General Ban Ki-moon.
+The implementation of the framework is supported by the Special Envoy for the Great Lakes region, Said Djinnit, who Mr. Ban appointed in July 2014.

 The envoy’s key tasks include undertaking good offices to strengthen the relations between the signatories of the framework, revitalizing existing accords and coordinating the international engagement.
-In so doing, Ms. Robinson closely coordinates with UN entities including the UN peacekeeping mission in the DRC (MONUSCO) as well as regional organizations such as the African Union and the International Conference on the Great Lakes Region.
+In so doing, Mr. Djinnit closely coordinates with UN entities including the UN peacekeeping mission in the DRC (MONUSCO) as well as regional organizations such as the African Union and the International Conference on the Great Lakes Region.

 The Special Envoy works with support from the Department of Political Affairs and a team to be based in Nairobi.